azavea/raster-vision/docs/index.rst

 **Raster Vision** is an open source framework for Python developers building computer vision models on satellite, aerial, and other large imagery sets (including oblique drone imagery).
-There is built-in support for chip classification, object detection, and semantic segmentation using PyTorch and Tensorflow.
+There is built-in support for chip classification, object detection, and semantic segmentation using PyTorch.

 .. image:: img/cv-tasks.png
     :align: center